matchifang/FMProgressHUD/README.md

 ![SPM Compatible](https://img.shields.io/static/v1?label=SwiftPackageManager&message=compatible&color=green)

 Swift-based HUD for showing loading spinner, progress or any image with a status. <br />
-The library is compatible with Swift 5.2 and iOS 13+ <br />
+The library is compatible with Swift 5.2 and iOS 13+ See [FMProgressHUD-Demo](https://github.com/matchifang/FMProgressHUD-Demo) for demo<br />
 HUD should show either one of the following combinations:
 1. indefinite loading spinner
 2. indefinite loading spinner with status